 The major sources are:

 Vitamin C and selenium are great examples of potent antioxidants.
-They are most effective, by far, in their natural form - namely, straight from the fruit.
-Foods containing Vitamin C include all the citrus foods, broccoli, tomato, strawberries.
+They are most effective in their natural form ie straight from the fruit.
+Foods containing high amounts of vitamin C include broccoli, tomato, strawberries and all the citrus foods.
 Foods containing selenium include brazil nuts, salmon, chicken, brown rice, walnuts.

 Among the most potent antioxidant fruits are raspberries, blueberries, and pomegranates.
 Tomatoes contain the antioxidants lycopene and glutathione.
 Glutathione is an antioxidant that helps boost immune function.